percona/pmm/docs/setting-up/server/docker.md

     --volumes-from pmm-data --name pmm-server \
     percona/pmm-server:2
     ```

+    !!! note alert alert-primary "Note"
-    > Optionally you can enable http (insecure) by including `--publish 80:80` in the above docker run command however note that PMM Client *requires* TLS to communication with the server so will only work on the secure port.
+        Optionally you can enable http (insecure) by including `--publish 80:80` in the above docker run command however note that PMM Client *requires* TLS to communication with the server so will only work on the secure port.

     You can disable manual updates via the Home Dashboard *PMM Upgrade* panel by adding `-e DISABLE_UPDATES=true` to the `docker run` command.

 4. In a web browser, visit *https://server-hostname*:443 (or *http://server-hostname*:80 if optionally enabled) to see the PMM user interface.

+    !!! tip alert alert-success "Tip"
-    > PRO Tip: Eliminate browser certificate warnings by configuring a [trusted certificate](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/secure.html#ssl-encryption)
+        Eliminate browser certificate warnings by configuring a [trusted certificate](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/secure.html#ssl-encryption)

 ### Docker environment variables